Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 All References in Chronological Order

 LANE: Guys, guys!
 New CD!
+XTC!
 Apple Venus Volume 2!

-— From the aforementioned 2000 album Wasp Star (Apple Venus Volume 2).
+- This song is the 6th track from the aforementioned 2000 album Wasp Star (Apple Venus Volume 2).

-— From the 1988 album The Indescribable Wow.
-The album version linked above is a different recording than the one used in the episode.
-The style of the episode version fits with the overall sound of the show’s score, so I assume that Phillips (the show’s composer, also featured in the pilot at 18:30) rerecorded the song for use in the show.
+- This song comes from the 1988 album The Indescribable Wow.
+The album version linked above is different than the one used in the episode, so it’s possible that Phillips (the show’s composer, also featured in the pilot) rerecorded the song for use in the show.

-As Lorelai and Rory drive to Chilton, they pass an Italiante-style house with a sign that reads “Gelston House.”
+As Lorelai and Rory drive to Chilton, they pass an Italianate-style house with a sign that reads “Gelston House.”

-— Gelston House is a restaurant and inn located in East Haddam, Connecticut.
+- Gelston House is a restaurant and inn located in East Haddam, Connecticut.
 The house was built in 1853 on the site of an old tavern, the Riverside Inn, originally constructed in 1736.
-It is named for the Gelston family, who operated the property from 1776 to 1825 and whose hotel company built the current structure (Historic Buildings of Connecticut).
+It is named for the Gelston family, who operated the property from 1776 to 1825 and whose hotel company built the current structure (The Middletown Press).

 RORY: I remember it being smaller.